eeshazro/amazon-wishlist-basic/docs/development-guide-collaboration.md

 // Filter access list based on user permissions function filterAccessListByRole(accessList, userRole) {
-  // Only owners can see full access list
+  // Only owners can see full access list (owners have inherent access via wishlist.owner_id)
   // Others see limited information
 }
 ```